THE QR CODE COMEBACK

 Maligned, misused, and misunderstood

-The first attempts to use QR codes in technology and marketing were a failure, and widely mocked.
+The first attempts to use QR codes in technology and marketing were widely mocked.
 Who can forget the satirical blog, ‘Pictures of People Scanning QR-codes’?

 The main drawback was that you needed to install a QR scanner to read a QR code—so campaigns that used them faced a barrier.